Li Kuo -- Emperor of Self Contradiction

-Li Kuo had participated in battlefield with his father, and then was nominated as the cheif commander of the Tang’s army; when his great grandfather Li Longji, who should be responsible for this rebel war, was hiding in a safe city.
+Li Kuo had participated in the battlefield with his father and then was nominated as the chief commander of the Tang’s army; when his great grandfather Li Longji, who should be responsible for this rebel war, was hiding in a safe city.

-With assistance of intelligent, brave and loyal generals and soldiers, as well as courageous civilians of the Empire Tang, his father and him finally led Tang’s army defeated those rebellion troops after eight years of arduous wars.
+With the assistance of intelligent, brave, and loyal generals and soldiers, as well as courageous civilians of the Empire Tang, his father and he finally led Tang’s army defeated those rebellion troops after eight years of arduous wars.

 Efforts to Recover Prosperity of the Empire Tang